keithj2780/svelte-spreadsheet-frontend/README.md

 Again, it's self explanatory, and straightforward to extend.

 <h3>Notes</h3>
 <p>In production uncomment the .focus() in onMount() of Table.svelte.
-It's highly irritating to keep having the focus ripped away when testing in this REPL.</p>
+It's highly irritating to keep having the focus ripped away when testing in the REPL.</p>

 <h3>Licence</h3>
 MIT